-Continuity of Operations for Research and Externally Sponsored Projects: Information for Faculty and Staff
+Continuity of Operations for Research and Externally Sponsored Projects and Related Resources for COVID-19

 Normal services provided by the Office of Research will continue during the suspension of university instruction.
 Please allow time for actions that require coordination between remote staffers.
 Below is general information and guidance for maintaining operations.

 Any research activities that can be conducted remotely or virtually, including the initiation of new projects, are encouraged and can proceed with required local scientific and institutional regulatory/sponsored award approvals, when applicable.